fulveland/fulveland/_posts/travels/2015-06-08-igualda-tanneries-and-museum.md

 ---
 layout: post
-title:  "Igualda, the Town That Smells of Leather"
+title:  "Igualada, the Town That Smells of Leather"
 date:   2015-06-08 14:06:37
 categories: travels
 ---

-# Igualda, the Town That Smells of Leather
+# Igualada, the Town That Smells of Leather

 <figure>
   <img src="http://fehuleather.s3.amazonaws.com/floraonfauna/igualada-leather-taneries.jpg">
 </figure>

 I have never before fallen in love with a town for its smell.
-But the moment I stepped off the train, I knew that I would love Igualda.
+But the moment I stepped off the train, I knew that I would love Igualada.

 What attracted me to the town was their famous leather museum, and the chance to hopefully poke my head in a tannery or two.
 Knowing that tanneries are usually built close to a river, I chose to stroll along the river bank on my way from the train to the museum.
-Igualda did not disappoint.
+Igualada did not disappoint.
 Before I had even reached the river, I saw stacks of hides, heard tanning drums spinning, and was greeted well by a few new smells.
 One reminded me of burning horn, and another made my mouth feel like it had been cleaned out with a flavourless mint — all tingle, no taste.
 But the most exciting thing indeed, was that every hide appeared to be vegetable tanned.
 Very cool!

 <figure>
   <img src="http://fehuleather.s3.amazonaws.com/floraonfauna/igualada-leather-tannery.jpg">